openregister/govuk-registers-api-client/README.md

 Gets the `RegisterClient` instance for the given `register` name and `phase`.

 The `data_store` parameter specifies the data store to use accessing a particular register.
 You can omit this parameter, which will make it default to the `InMemoryDataStore` value.
-You can create a custom data store to include the `DataStore` module and to implement the methods it defines.
+You can also create a custom data store to include the `DataStore` module and to implement the methods it defines.
 For example, to insert register data directly into your Postgres database.

 <details>
 <summary>